RightCrowd/keycloak-realm-operator/readme.tpl.md

 > ⚠️ This is a WIP project.

-While there is a little bit of overlap with the [Keycloak Operator](https://www.keycloak.org/operator/installation), this project mostly focusses on different concerns and can perfectly be used in conjunction the Keycloak Operator (which is more focussed on the deployment of Keycloak _itself_).
+While there is a little bit of overlap with the [Keycloak Operator](https://www.keycloak.org/operator/installation), this project mostly focusses on different concerns and can perfectly be used in conjunction with the Keycloak Operator (which is more focused on the deployment of Keycloak _itself_).

 # Current and future features
 - [x] Sync client credentials from Keycloak to Kubernetes secrets (Implemented ✅)
 - [x] Create and actively manage Keycloak realms from Kubernetes CRs (Implemented ✅)
 - [x] Create and actively manage Keycloak clients from Kubernetes CRs (Implemented ✅)
-- [x] Realm import which runs every reconciliation in order to cover for management of resources in Keycloak that are not yet supported by the operator.
+- [x] Realm import, which runs every reconciliation in order to cover for management of resources in Keycloak that are not yet supported by the operator.
 (Implemented ✅)
-- [ ] Management of client scopes (Partly implemented, not documented ⏳)
+- [ ] Management of client scopes (Partially implemented, not documented ⏳)
-- [ ] Management of users (Partly implemented, not documented ⏳)
+- [ ] Management of users (Partially implemented, not documented ⏳)
-- [ ] Management of groups (Partly implemented, not working, not documented ⏳)
+- [ ] Management of groups (Partially implemented, not working, not documented ⏳)

 # Installation with Helm
 ```sh